slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Your father is your first mentor.'*

 <!--
+> *'Everyone seems to have a clear idea of how other people should lead their lives, but none about his or her own.' -- Paulo Coelho*

+> *'No, that is the great fallacy: the wisdom of old men.
+They do not grow wise.
+They grow careful.' -- Ernest Hemingway*

 I don't have the time to explain the logic behind my wisdom.
 I can only show you the door as my conclusions are avenues you obviously haven't explored.
 It's up to you whether you want to take the blue pill or the red pill.

 > *'Build your Board of Directors.
 Mentors and friends who are achieving on a higher level than you who are willing to call you out on your failures and lift you up for your successes.
 Once you build this infrastructure of support and accountability, your life will radically transform.'*